-The duration of the Master’s projects done at EPFL is 17 weeks and up to 25 weeks for Master’s projects done outside EPFL, in industry or in another institution, if stipulated in the section’s rulebook.
+The duration of the Master’s projects done at EPFL is 17 weeks and up to 25 weeks for Master’s projects done outside EPFL, in industry or at another University, if stipulated in the section’s rulebook.
 The Master’s projects done at EPFL usually start in the first or second week of the semester, and end during the following exam session.
 The dates are fixed in agreement between the student and the teacher in charge (if applicable, also with the host company or the host institution).

 The Master’s projects can start between January 1 and May 31 for the spring semester.
 The Master’s projects can start between June 1 and December 31 for the fall semester.
 The Master’s projects should in any case start on a Monday, and be submitted on the Friday at noon.